DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Detector

-The APK encoder $f_\psi$ learned from self-supervision training is set frozen and directly introduced into the downstream task.
+\textbf{Classifier:} The APK encoder $f_\psi$ learned from self-supervision training is set frozen and directly introduced into the downstream task.
 According to this frozen encoder, the downstream task then calculates the $\mathcal{Z}$.
 Finally, the classifier $q_\psi$ (also called the downstream decoder) is trained based on the labeled dataset.
-In this study, we leverage a linear classifier (\ie, a logistic regression model) and the labeled information is the app types (\ie, gambling game, porn trading, investment scam, miscellaneous and legitimate apps).
+In this study, we leverage a linear classifier (\ie, a logistic regression model) and the labeled information is the app types (\ie, underground gambling, underground porn, underground financial, and \legit{}s).
 Specifically, the detection task decoder parameter is calculated as:

 where $\mathcal{H}$ is the APK relation graph and y is the label of \target{}.

 In the end, when input test APKs, the \system{} first combine the test APKs and training APKs together to construct a new graph $\mathcal{H}$.
 And then, the \system{} labels the test APKs through the encoder $f_\psi$ and decoder $q_\psi$.